-Fossbox works to build partnerships and foster collaborations between academic researchers, creative, and community organisations.
+Fossbox works to foster partnerships and facilitate collaborations between academic researchers, creative, and community organisations.
 These are some of our recent research collaborations and impacts:

 Fossbox was commissioned in 2016 for a three-year project to provide digital platform support and impact measurement for The Cultural Capital Exchange (TCCE) project The Exchange.
 The Exchange worked towards establishing a national network through which artists, creatives and researchers can develop mutually beneficial relationships and break down barriers to collaboration beween academia and creative industries.
 The programme was supported by Arts Council England and the Higher Education Funding Council for England.

 Fossbox used an SaaS learning platform to customise a collaboration environment structured to guide early career researchers (ECR) through the collaborative research process and to capture reflections, outputs, and outcomes as the project developed.
 This was a groundbreaking approach to collaborative research from which we learned a great deal and which has been highly successful.
 Read The Exchange: Revealing Collaborative Values report here.

 The future of the creative skills pipeline